 Training, qualifications & experience

-My work is a mix of one-to-one, leadership team and team coaching where I typically work with groups of up to 8 although I have worked with groups of up to 25.
-My preference, however, is the intimacy of smaller groups where the dynamics of interpersonal relationships can more easily be experienced by all members.
-I work with teams at all stages of development, from formation to adjournment (endings).
+My work is a mix of one-to-one and team coaching.
+I typically work with groups of up to 8 although I have worked with groups of up to 25.
+My preference, however, is the intimacy of smaller groups and with teams at all stages of development, from formation to adjournment (endings).

 Qualifications, training & memberships